There’s a revolution unfolding before our very eyes, and I’m not talking about geopolitics. I’m talking about currencies — cryptocurrencies, that is.

-But for many governments and Wall-Street elites, a thriving new economy based not on U.S. dollars or euros, but on a digital currency that’s free of governmental control is pretty unsettling.
+But for many governments and Wall Street elites, a thriving new economy based not on U.S. dollars or euros, but on a digital currency that’s free of governmental control is pretty unsettling.
 Governments and banks want total control over every one of us.
 Bitcoin and ether represent a gigantic middle finger to the corrupt and inept government and banking elites.
-And it’s so ironic that the secretive Chinese government has now banned trading in cryptocurrencies, while JP Morgan Chase’s CEO Jamie Dimon has denounced bitcoin as a fraud.
+And it’s so ironic that the secretive Chinese government has now banned trading in cryptocurrencies, while JP Morgan Chase’s CEO Jamie Dimon denounced bitcoin as a fraud.
+(Though he has since backpedaled slightly.)
 Talk about calling the kettle black!

 Bitcoin, ether, and other cryptocurrencies are here to stay.
 They’ll eventually become a normal part of our everyday lives, just like Google, Facebook, and smartphones.
 Now’s the time to embrace the future!

 The opinions expressed in this article are those of the author alone and do not necessarily reflect the official policy or views of CentSai Inc.